|Fees||Look up fees|

-We live in a world mediated by screen technologies, and our lives are marked by radical transitions and advances in media that have altered our perception and experience of reality.
-This subject analyses the nature of current screen media, including film, computer game, television, internet and mobile technologies and it explores their histories and genealogies -- what Zielinski calls the 'deep time' of screen media history.
-Following an interdisciplinary approach, this subject will study the history of various screen media, asking how they contributed to perceptions of the world.
-It will examine their relationship with their audiences and their links with science on the one hand and art, entertainment and illusionism on the other.
-This subject will explore why humans have a long history of desiring to extend our senses and intensify reality through technological mediation.
-It will investigate the concepts of embodied technology and the technologized body within the context of public and private screen mediated spaces.
+We live in a world mediated by screen technologies, and our lives are marked by radical transitions and advances in media To what extent have they altered reality and our perception and experience of it?
+This subject analyses the nature of current screen media, including film, computer game, television, internet and mobile technologies and it explores their genealogies and material and environmental impact.
+Following an interdisciplinary approach, this subject will study the history of various screen media, asking how they mediate human and non-human experience of the world.
+It will examine their relationship with their audiences and their links with science and commerce on the one hand and art, entertainment and illusion on the other.
+This subject will investigate the concepts of embodied technology and the technologized body in the context of public, private, technological and environmental mediation.

 Intended learning outcomes